SystemsApproach/tcpcc/design.rst

 the amount of harm that one flow causes another depends on factors such as its RTT, start time, and duration.
-Thus measures of harm need to take into account the range of impacts that different flows have on each other in under the existing regime and aim to do no worse with a new algorithm.
+Thus measures of harm need to take into account the range of impacts that different flows have on each other under the existing regime and aim to do no worse with a new algorithm.

 3.4 Experimental Methodology